Here we are looking at pdf and book titles for Fantasy RPGs on Drive Thru RPG.

+This fantasy guide covers parts applicable to all kinds of fantasy terrains and settings.
 We're specifically not looking at D&D, which has it's own guide.
 But most of these titles could be used in a Fantasy Setting.

 Fantasy covers existing worlds such as Glorantha, Middle Earth and Westeros.
 Your own homebrews plus dungeon delves, hex crawls and fantasy soap opera.
 Using tools such as Pathfinder, D&D, Savage Worlds, OSR, Ironsworn, Warhammer or whatever takes your fantasy.

 There is a Fantasy Tools guide for random tables and generators.

 - From Dicegeeks there is the Great Book of Random Tables, combining 5 previous books of random tables.
 More focused is the Book of Random Tables: Quests.